Join Us & Get Wine 101 Course 75% Off

 Taste profile of Priorat red wines from 2011 to 2013 vintages based on 50 tasting notes by Wine Enthuasiast

-A word cloud of 50 tasting notes from vintages 2010–2013 Priorat wines from Wine Enthusiast
+A word cloud of 50 Priorat wine tasting notes

 Sun-dried red and black plum, black cherry, and cassis (red and black currant) dominate the aroma profile of high-quality Priorat red wine.
-Beyond the fruit, you’ll notice a distinct, “black stone” or “hard rock” minerality that some experts relate to the iconic llicorella slate soils of the region.
-Descriptions of the aroma can include freshly wetted summer pavement (“petrichor”) with a little bit of wet clay thrown in: what you might imagine smelling while riding a cyclocross bike during a summer rain.
+Beyond the fruit, you’ll notice a distinct, “black stone” or “hard rock” minerality that some experts relate to the iconic Llicorella slate soils of the region.
+Descriptions of the aroma can include wet summer pavement (“petrichor”) with a little bit of wet clay; what you might imagine smelling while riding a bike during a summer rain.

-The typical structure of Priorat offers soft, moderate acidity matched with big, brawny tannins, and relatively high alcohol (usually in the 14% and up ABV range).
-Additional flavors might include some saline (Maldon or smoked salt) and spiced (cinnamon, cardamom, molasses) notes, often with a somewhat herbal-minty or licorice-anisette finish.
-The finer the Priorat, the more harmoniously intense and polychromatic the taste profile will be, often traveling through several different stages of flavor (i.e., fruit, to savory, to spiced).
+The typical structure of Priorat offers soft, moderate acidity that balances with big, brawny tannins, and relatively high alcohol (usually in the 14% and up ABV range).
+Additional flavors might include some saline notes (such as Maldon or smoked salt) and spicy notes (cinnamon, cardamom, or molasses), often with a somewhat herbal, minty, or licorice-anisette finish.
+Finer Priorat wines offer harmoniously intense flavors that evolve through multiple stages, from fruit to savory to spiced.

 Priorat Region in Detail

-Vineyards are denoted in purple, and the deeper violet zones indicate areas with many old vines.
-Map courtesy of doqpriorat.org
+Vineyards are in purple, and the deeper violet zones indicate areas with many old vines.
+Map courtesy of doqpriorat.org.

-The 12 sub-zones of Priorat are named after different local villages.
-You may see Priorat wines labeled as a “Vins de Vila” from one of these specific zones.
-Keep in mind most wineries are located around the largest villages of Gratallops, Porrera, Poboleda, and Torroja, but great quality can be found throughout the region.
-A detailed look into the regulatory document on DOCa Priorat shows that the 12 villages can be grouped into 4 primary taste styles.
+The 12 sub-zones of Priorat get their names from different local villages.
+You may see Priorat wines with “Vins de Vila” on the label from one of these specific zones.
+Keep in mind that most wineries surround the largest villages of Gratallops, Porrera, Poboleda, and Torroja, but great quality can be found throughout the region.
+A detailed look into the regulatory document on Priorat shows that the 12 villages can be grouped into four primary taste styles.

 Location of Priorat in Spain.